Repair a Leaking Roof Oradell, NJ

 Flat Roofs

-There are four most common types of flat roofing systems.
+There are four most common types of flat roof systems.
 They can vary anywhere from as low as $2 per square foot for roll asphalt or single-ply roof that is applied over and existing roofing, to $20 per square foot or more for brand-new metal roofing systems.

-Today copper, lead-coated copper, and terne-coated stainless steel are favored as long-lasting flat roofing systems.
+Today copper, lead-coated copper, and terne-coated stainless steel are preferred as lasting flat roofings.

 Tri State Roofers of Oradell, NJ 07649